kyma-project/kyma/docs/compass/08-01-tutorial.md

 type: Tutorial
 ---

-This tutorial present end-to-end use case scenario that shows how to manage an external application using Compass, so that its lambda calls and gets the order services.
+This tutorial present end-to-end use case scenario that shows how to connect an external Application to Compass so that its lambda calls and gets the order services.

 ## Prerequisites